chreden/trview/doc/lua/route.md

 # Route

 The Route library lets you create and edit routes.
+Routes need to be bound to a level for the references in waypoints to be correctly bound, unless they have been set directly.
+This can be done by setting the level property or making the route the current route in the application.

 # Properties
 | Name | Type | Mode | Description |